hzoo/hopeinsource.com/season-3/reconversion.md

 [11:19] **Henry**: But I think ultimately, I had this conviction in my heart that one way of expressing my faith is through whatever we do.
 And there's something about open source to me that reminded me of this idea of giving away.
 The phrase I would use is freely given, freely received, right.
 And there's a lot of problems, right?
 There's a whole sustainability issue.
 If I can't afford to give, why am I giving?
 And they're not giving back.
 And it seems like companies are exploiting us.

+> "For though I am free from all, I have made myself a servant to all, that I might win more of them." - 1 Corinthians 9:19 (ESV)

 [11:44] **Henry**: But ultimately it's a choice.
 And another verse from first Corinthians says though I am free from all, made myself a servant to all.
 No one is literally forcing me.
 I'm choosing to be a servant.
 And then later Paul says, to the Greeks, I became a Greek.
 To the Jews, I became a Jew.
 I become all things to all peoples.
 And that's really interesting cause that's the phrase meet people where they're at.
 I'm not trying to impose certain things.
 I want to learn who they are, understand them, connect with them, and find out not just their issues, cause I'm going to fix them or anything, but just like be in relationship.

 #### Desiring Duty